mdmayfield/Linux-XPS-15/Install from scratch.md

 ### Then:
 - TLP settings (and avoid it conflicting with Bumblebee)
 - Install some basics like redshift, gimp, kdenlive, etc.
+- Install current wine (not 1.6?! as in LTS repos)
 - Fix /dev/sda clean message, etc.